Statistical Analysis of Data Repeatability Measures: Review of Existing Data Repeatability Measures

 where the probability is calculated over a random sample of $n$ subjects.
 This is the population probability that a random subject matches themselves over any other in the sample.
+As far as we know, this is the first instance defining a population analog to the sample fingerprinting statistic.

-Implicitly, such measure is defined under a much more flexible model.
-For (\ref{eq:FI}) to be a meaningful population quantity, it is only required that the resulted $F_{index}$ is equal for all $i$'s, which covers the (M)ANOVA models (\ref{eq:anova}) and (\ref{eq:manova}) with Gaussian random effects as special cases.
-However, the relationship between ICC and the fingerprinting index is unknown.
+This population measure is implicitly defined without any parametric assumptions.
+For (\ref{eq:FI}) to be a meaningful population quantity, it is required that the $F_{index}$ is equal for all $i$ and $i$'s, which covers the (M)ANOVA models (\ref{eq:manova}) with Gaussian random effects as special cases.
+More generally, random sampling and exchangeability assumptions will also satisfy this requirement.
+No direct relationship between the population ICC and this measure, similar to the lack of a direct relationship between the associated sample quantities.

 The natural estimate of \eqref{eq:FI} is the proportion of correct matches in a group of subjects.
 This requires assuming a matching strategy, such as whether matching is done with or without replacement \citep{wang2018statistical}.
 Almost all fingerprint index studies use matching with replacements as follows.
-The total number of correct matches (with replacement) is:

-where $\indicator{\cdot}$ is the indicator function.
-Then, the fingerprint index estimator is simply the proportion of correct matches:
+The total number of correct matches (with replacement) is $T_n = \sum_{i = 1}^n \indicator{\delta_{i,1,2} < \delta_{i,i',1,2}; \;\forall i' \neq i}$, where $\indicator{\cdot}$ is the indicator function.
+Then, the fingerprint index estimator is simply the proportion of correct matches, $\hat{F}_{index} =\frac{T_n}{n}.$